OverviewCima Brenta 3150 m

 The long, rugged North West ridge connects Cima Brenta to Cima Massari, above Rifugio Tuckett, originating a long succession of fifteen different-looking needles (Torri di Cima Brenta, also known as Torri di Kiene).
 The two ridges enclose the Upper Brenta glacier (Vedretta di Brenta Superiore).

 The Northern aspect of the peak has a markedly different character, at least as long as some vestiges of the snowfields that cover the north and northwest faces remain.
 To the north a frozen slope descends to lower Vedretta di Brenta, near Bocca di Tuckett.

-The south ridge of Cima Brenta separates this wall from the east face, which drops for over 1000 m into Val Perse.
+The Eastern side consists of a large and formidable yellowish wall which drops into the head of Val Perse.
 Two of the famed trails of the Brenta Group, Bocchette Alte and Sentiero Orsi, cross this face and meet at Bocca di Tuckett, the far end of Cima Brenta's north ridge.

 The rock of Cima Brenta is Dolomia Principale, as for the other celebrated peaks of the central part of the group.
 It tends to form vertical walls with plenty of holds.
 It is quite abrasive, especially on the less-traveled routes, but otherwise a climber's dream.